Incentives and Redistribution in Homogeneous Bike-Sharing Systems with Stations of Finite Capacity: Validation of the Model: Extensions and Simulations

-The theoretical results strongly rely on the fact that the system has no geometry.
-Our model deals only with searching a station at random, skipping any notion of geometry.
-In real-world systems, finding or returning a bike can induce a local search for an available bike or an available locker.
-Analytically, such systems are out of reach.
-This section presents simulation results that show that the influence of geometry is limited, both for the basic model and the two-choice model.
+Our theoretical results and closed-form formula strongly rely on the assumption that the system has no geometry.
+In real-world systems, finding or returning a bike can induce a local search for an available bike or an available spot.
+Studying such systems analytically is out of reach.
+This section presents simulation results that show that the influence of geometry on the proportion of problematic station is limited, both for the basic model and the two-choice model.
+However, we show in Section~\ref{sec:other_perf} that it has an effect when other metrics are considered, such as the time to return a bike.

-In the original model, two stations are always neighbors.
-In this section, the stations have a small number of neighbors.
-The two representations of geometry represented in Figure~\ref{fig:geom_model} are considered: a 2D grid and a single line.
+{\bf The model.} We consider two representations of geometry represented in Figure~\ref{fig:geom_1choice} and \ref{fig:geom_2choice}: a 2D grid and a single line.
 The 2D grid is a schematic representation of a homogeneous city center like that of Manhattan.
 This situation aims at being a good representation of many bike-sharing systems: the stations are placed quite evenly on a plane and each station has a few neighbors (here, four) spread around it.
 The 1D line is a more extreme case that corresponds to a city spread along a single road.
-Because each station has only two neighbors, imbalances due to random choices are expected to have more impact on the performance.
+We expect the imbalances due to random choices to have more effect in the 1D line than in the 2D grid.

-{\bf The model.} We simulate two discrete time models.
-At each time step, a user arrives at one station at random.
-If the station is not empty, she takes a bike.
-In the one choice case, Figure~\ref{fig:2D_onechoice} and Figure~\ref{fig:1D_onechoice}, she chooses a destination at random.
-If this station is full, she performs a random walk on the neighbors of the destination until she finds a non-saturated station.
-In the two-choice case, the user chooses the least loaded station among two neighbors.
-Again, the user performs a local search if the station is full.
-To simplify, we neglect the trip time of users.
-This corresponds to setting $\mu=+\infty$ in the original model.
+We simulate the two models.
+Users arrive at each station with rate $\lambda$.
+If the station is empty, the user leaves the system.
+Otherwise, she takes a bike.
+In the one-choice case (see Figure~\ref{fig:geom_1choice}), she chooses a destination at random.
+If this station is saturated, she performs a random walk on the neighbors of the destination until she finds a non-saturated station.
+In the two-choice case (see Figure~\ref{fig:geom_2choice}), the user chooses the least loaded station among two neighbors.
+Again, the user performs a local search if the station is saturated.